benhurley/bigcigarguy/content/pages/index.md

-          Today, our family-run organization continues to obsess over designing simple, funny, and high-quality clothing at the lowest prices possible.
+          Today, our family-run organization continues to obsess over designing simple, light-hearted, and high-quality clothing at the lowest prices possible.
         actions: []
         elementId: null